Winooski River at Montpelier Vermont

 Waterbury trophy reach

-Primary trout scope; confirm exact boundaries and current regulations.
+Primary trout scope.
+Confirm exact boundaries and current rules.

 Richmond and lower valley context